mbrady4/mbrady4.github.io/content/post/kickstarter/index.md

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = ["admin"]

-summary = "A data-driven exploration of 182k unique Kickstarter campaigns explored these questions and identified the characteristics of successful Kickstarter campaigns."
+summary = "A data-driven exploration of 182k unique Kickstarter campaigns explores Kickstarter's impact in 2019 and indentifies the characteristics of successful Kickstarter campaigns."
 +++
 Has Kickstarter Peaked?
 What does crowd-funding on Kickstarter look like in 2019?